tangalbert919/gigabyte-dbus/README.md

 # gigabyte-dbus

-This program allows the [Aero Control Center](https://github.com/tangalbert919/AeroControlCenter) to interact with my [kernel driver](https://github.com/tangalbert919/gigabyte-laptop-wmi) without the need to run as root.
+This program allows third-party applications to interact with my [kernel driver](https://github.com/tangalbert919/gigabyte-laptop-wmi) without the need to run as root.

+An example of such application is [Aero Control Center](https://github.com/tangalbert919/AeroControlCenter).

 ## Installation